maurooi/AtmosphericNN/README.md

 We present here a [Mathematica notebook](./HI_ft/Sg.nb) containing the exact solution of the integral (15) in [1].

 ### [Homogeneous-isotropic turbulence model with finite correlation time](./HI_with_finite_correlation_time)
-We present three data files:
+We present five data files:
 1. [`noise_vs_f.dat`](./HI_finite_corr_time/noise_vs_f.dat): contains noise spectra as a function of the frequency, written in the format

    | Detector depth | Energy loss rate per unit mass | Wind speed | Frequency | Noise |